ReInHerit/digital-hub/content/bestpractices/2024-02-11-ethical-aspects-and-scientific-accuracy-of-ai-cv-based-tools.md

 resourcesbestpractice: Digitization of collections Text descriptions and open data  IPR on images and content and open data Museum Dataset Updated datasets free of bias Model cards for selected neural networks.
-successbestpractice: '"Successful testing of the apps with diverse users (age, ethnicity, etc.): the apps have been tested in multiple venues with diverse users, without issues related to visual appearances.
+successbestpractice: "Successful testing of the apps with diverse users (age, ethnicity, etc.): the apps have been tested in multiple venues with diverse users, without issues related to visual appearances.
 Collaboration with museum curators for the creation of the test datasets and collection of materials for